WDI-HK-6/Class-Notes-And-Exercises/functions.md

 ## Setting up Functions

-If you think about it, every action in your life can be broken down just a few things:
+If you think about it, every action in your life can be broken down into just a few things:

 1. a **procedure or formula** for doing something
 2. the **inputs** required for this procedure to work